Ravi5ingh/transient-db/Readme.md

 ## Installing
 - Ensure you have MS SQL Local DB.
 This is an optional install within SQL Express which you can install from: [SQL Server Express LocalDB - SQL Server | Microsoft Learn](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16)
-- Install the TransientDb nuget package from: [NOT YET PUBLISHED]
+- Install the TransientDb nuget package from [here](https://www.nuget.org/packages/TransientDb/)

 ## Usage
 TransientDb can be used to create and destroy local databases on the fly via SQL scripts.
-This is a very powerful concept when you want to create fully integration tested code (all the way down the DB level) without having to share databases (which is un-controlled and un-scientific)
+This is a very powerful concept when you want to create fully integration tested code (all the way down the DB level) without having to share databases (which is un-controlled and un-scientific) or create convoluted infrastructure to emulate an in-memory database.

+It is ORM agnostic because its an actual database!

 The following code shows an example: